dustinlo/cs5520_project/_posts/2021-10-13-A4 Refactoring To-Do list.md

 ## What I have done

-I have successfully used LiveData and ViewModel to display my ToDo list createad and they still persist after I reopened/killed the application.
+I have successfully used LiveData, RecyclerView, CardView and ViewModel to display my ToDo list createad and they still persist after I reopened/killed the application.
+Also, I created the same application layer architecture as shown in class/official website.
 I have looked up various YouTube tutorials but they were really different from what we are expecting.
-I basically have re-written this whole application for about 3 to 4 times and in the end, I kind of gave in and follow Adrienne's code.
+I basically have re-written this whole application for about 3 to 4 times and in the end, I kind of gave in and follow Adrienne's code.However, I did learn a lot form my  failures.

 # What did not work at this point